MF42-DZH/ModePile/README.md

 * _ShakingText_ - Text that vibrates around a fixed point.
 * _SideWaveText_ - _Super Collapse II_-styled text popups.
 * _SoundLoader_ - Allows the use of custom SFX.
+* _SpeedTableBuilder_ - A more fluent way of constructing speed tables for gamemodes.
 * _StaticFlyInText_ - Similar to _FlyInOutText_, but the text does not fly back out.
 * _ValueWrapper_ - Class that holds a set of one of each primitive numbers.
 * _WeightedRandomiser_ - A weighted pseudorandom number generator.